mjmassicotte/Latin-101/translation2.md

+Olim *Prometheus*, Iapetī fīlius prīmus, hominēs ex lutō **fingēbat**.
+Simul *Vulcānus* ex lutō fēminam **faciēbat**. *Minerva* huic fēminae animam **dedit** et omnēs deī dōna eī **misērunt**. ob id nōmen “Pandōra” ei **datum est**.
+Pandōra ab *Iove* in coniugium Epimetheō **data est**.
+Fīlia eōrum **erat** *Pyrrha*, prīma mortālis.

+What is the grammatical function of Iapetī fīlius prīmus? describing Prometheus as Iapeti's first son.

+Parse fingēbat and tell me what conjugation it belongs to. fingō, fingere, finxī, fictus - to fashion
+  Use of the second principle part makes this form of the verb imperfect.
+It uses -bat the third person, active, indicative, singular ending.
+  It belongs to the second declension.

+What type of adjective is huic, what case is it in, and what word does it agree with?
+  Huic is a pronoun in the singular dative case.
+It agrees with the word feminae/"woman".

+Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence.

+Parse data est and indicate what conjugation the verb belongs to.

+What type of grammatical construction is ab Iove?

+What tense is erat and what are the principle parts of the verb it comes from?

-Olim Prometheus, Iapetī fīlius prīmus, hominēs ex lutō fingēbat. ex luto prepositional. lutum neuter noun. ex luto, accusative case. filius primus first son. prometheus = son. nominative, prometheus the first son. iapeti is the father figebat imperfct tense.
+Olim Prometheus, Iapetī fīlius prīmus, hominēs ex lutō fingēbat.

-Long ago, Prometheus, the son of Iapeti,
+  Long ago, Prometheus, the first son of Iapeti, fashioned people out of mud.

-Simul Vulcānus ex lutō fēminam faciēbat. subject vulcanus verb faciebat feminam= direct object.
+Simul Vulcānus ex lutō fēminam faciēbat.
+  At the same time, Vulcanus made a woman out of clay.

 Minerva huic fēminae animam dedit
   Minerva gave a spirit to this woman.

 et omnēs deī dōna eī misērunt. and all the gods sent gifts to this one.

-ob id nōmen “Pandōra” ei datum est. datum est is the verb perfect passive. subject has to be neuter singular. ob means on account of accusative. need accusative to go with that. nomen subject.
+ob id nōmen “Pandōra” ei datum est.
-On account of this, the name "Pandora" was given to him.
+  On account of this, the name "Pandora" was given to her.

 Pandōra ab Iove in coniugium Epimetheō data est.
-Pandora is the subject. data est perfect passive verb- may not necessarily find subject. look for ablative with ab.
   By Jove, Pandora was given to Epimetheus through marriage.

-Fīlia eōrum erat Pyrrha, prīma mortālis. erat is the verb "to be". daugyter Pyrra.
+Fīlia eōrum erat Pyrrha, prīma mortālis.
-Pyrra daughter was the first mortal human.
+  Their daughter was Pyrra, the first mortal human.